Destruction of Records

 Records Retained by Records & Archives

-Records & Archives will coordinate with departments regarding the destruction of physical records if departmental approvals are required.
+Records & Archives will coordinate with departments regarding the destruction of physical records being stored by Records & Archives if departmental approvals are required.

-• For those records that do not require departmental approval, destruction confirmations for these types of records will be furnished to the department upon request.
-It is the department's responsibility to notify Records & Archives immediately if any record holds exist so those records can be properly preserved.
+Note: It is the department's responsibility to notify Records & Archives immediately if any record holds exist so those records can be properly preserved.

 Records Retained by Departments

-For any records retained by the department during the entire retention period that are now eligible for destruction (paper, digital, or any other media), the department is responsible for destroying these records.
-The department is also required to notify Records & Archives of their intent to destroy these records using the Self-Report Notice of Records Eligible for Destruction form reporting form (Self-Report Form) prior to the actual destruction of the records.
-Download the form to your computer so it can be filled out electronically.
-See the instructions page for a step-by-step guide.
+For any records (paper, digital, or any other media) retained by a department during the entire retention period that become eligible for destruction (once all retention guidelines have been met and they no longer have any additional administrative, legal, research, or historical value), the department is responsible for destroying these records.
+The department is also required to notify Records & Archives about the destruction of these records using the Self-Report Notice of Records Eligible for Destruction Form (Self-Report Form).
+Download the Self-Report Form to your computer so it can be filled out electronically.
+(Step-by-step instructions on how to fill out the form can be found on the first page.)

-• For records destroyed by a department prior to the completion of a required retention period (paper, digital, or any other media), contact the Records & Archives manager for assistance with filling out an incident report and submitting it to the state.
+• Note: For records destroyed by a department prior to the completion of a required retention period (paper, digital, or any other media), contact the Records & Archives manager for assistance with filling out an incident report and submitting it to the state.

-• Contact Records & Archives for assistance with filling out the Self-Report Form.
+Contact Records & Archives for assistance with filling out the Self-Report Form.
 Incomplete or inaccurate submissions will be returned.
 Read and follow all instructions on the form.
 Please allow for up to two weeks for processing.

 Destruction Methods